-Pursuant to the PRC Enterprise Income Tax Law, or the New EIT Law, and its implementation rules, both effective from January 1, 2008, both domestic companies and the foreign invested enterprises, or the FIEs, are subject to an unified income tax rate of 25%.
+Pursuant to the PRC Enterprise Income Tax Law, or the EIT Law, and its implementation rules, both effective from January 1, 2008, both domestic companies and the foreign invested enterprises, or the FIEs, are subject to a unified income tax rate of 25%.
 Tax exemption or reduction with fixed terms enjoyed by enterprises including us will continue until the expiry of the prescribed period.
 Preferential tax treatments will continue to be granted to high and new technology enterprises that conduct business in encouraged sectors, whether FIEs or domestic companies.
-Sinovac Beijing reconfirmed its "High and New Technology Enterprises," or HNTE, status according to the new criteria and obtained the corresponding certificate with a three-year valid period on December 24, 2008.
-As a result, subject to satisfaction of applicable criteria as confirmed by the competent authorities, Sinovac Beijing was entitled to a reduced enterprise income tax, or EIT, rate of 15% from 2008 to 2010.
-Sinovac Beijing's HNTE status is subject to reconfirmation.
-Because the reconfirmation process has not completed yet, according to the Notice No. 4 (2011) of the State Administration of Taxation, the income tax rate of 15% is still applicable during the transition period.
-Tangshan Yian is subject to a 25% income tax rate but is subject to an income tax preferential exemption from income taxes for two years and a 50% reduction in income taxes for the three years following its first profit making year for the period from 2008 to 2013.
+Sinovac Beijing reconfirmed its "High and New Technology Enterprises," or HNTE, status according to the new criteria and obtained the corresponding certificate with a three-year valid period on September 14, 2011.
+As a result, subject to satisfaction of applicable criteria as confirmed by the competent authorities, Sinovac Beijing was entitled to a reduced enterprise income tax, or EIT, rate of 15% from 2011 to 2013.
+Tangshan Yian is subject to a 25% income tax rate but is subject to an income tax preferential exemption from income taxes for two years and a 50% reduction in income taxes for the three years from 2008 to 2013.
 The PRC government could eliminate any of these preferential tax treatments before their scheduled expiration.
 Expiration, reduction or elimination of such tax incentives will increase our tax expenses and in turn decrease our net income.

-The New EIT Law could affect tax exemptions on dividends received by us and increase our enterprise income tax rate.
+The EIT Law could affect tax exemptions on dividends received by us and increase our enterprise income tax rate.